crcardenas/tree_distance/README.md

 python summarize_distances.py RFmatrix_trees.txt --hist --comps 10 --pcas 2
 ```

-To generate a 3D pca use your prefered file (rf, normalized rf, or kf tree distance measure) and which PC's to use.
+To generate a 3D pca use your prefered eigenvector file (rf, normalized rf, or kf tree distance measure) and which PC's to use.

 see *.py --help